Xfers/docs/source/index.md

 <aside class="notice">
-All documents are limited to a maximum of 10MB per file.
+All documents/images provided should not exceed 10MB per file.
 </aside>